 Breaking Dawn damage prevention puts Utility Locating at the very core of the process and with it the task of acquiring data of subsurface infrastructure and existing utilities.
 As the industry is constantly searching for better ways to gather or produce such information it is clear the existing methodologies and data gathering techniques are just not sufficient any more.

-Targeting damage prevention and work safety 4M Analytics has developed 4Dig: a mobile app integrating live GPS data with the 4Map platform, offering a safer combination of accurate mapping and constant monitoring of the real-time location of any excavation crew.
+Targeting damage prevention and work safety 4M Analytics has developed 4Dig: a mobile app integrating live GPS data with the 4M utility map platform, offering a safer combination of accurate mapping and constant monitoring of the real-time location of any excavation crew.

 With a mission to grant humanity unprecedented access to the space underground and with a goal to eliminate excavation accidents and utility strikes, 4M Analytics is proud to be part of Safety Month and take part in this joint effort to raise awareness of excavation safety.